teociaps/SwaggerUI.Themes/README.md

 > [!TIP]
 > If your CSS file's name starts with **"classic."** or **"modern."**, the method automatically prepends a related common style (either classic or modern) to your custom styles.
 > These common styles serve as the base for [pre-defined styles](#available-themes) that enhance the Swagger UI.
+> For modern styles, the additional JS is loaded automatically.

 ### Creating Custom Styles by Inheriting from Base Classes
 Another powerful customization option is to create your own style classes by inheriting from the `Style`, `ModernStyle` or `NoJsModernStyle` base classes.